-Physically, larger membrane forces increase retrograde flow.
-This results in a higher actin density in the crossover region and consequently an increased myosin driven contractility (Fig.~\ref{fig:fig1}B), which leads to a coupling between myosin contractility and the membrane force.
+where we introduced the geometry-independent parameter $\tilde{N}_F=n_{||}N_F^nr_m\ell_r/(\ell_ar_d\langle N_b\rangle)$~\footnotemark[\value{footnote}].
+Physically, larger membrane forces increase retrograde flow, elevating the actin density in the crossover region and thus increasing contractility (Fig.~\ref{fig:fig1}B).
+This leads to a coupling between myosin contractility and the membrane force.

-To obtain an expression for the membrane tension $f_\tau$, we consider the formation of a protrusion of length $L_p$, height $h_p$, and width $w_p \gg h_p$~\cite{laurent_gradient_2005, shahapure_force_2010}, which may be constrained by the confining micro-environment.
-The resulting increase in surface area is opposed by the membrane force $f_\tau = 2(h_p + w_p)\tau \approx 2 w_p\tau$.
-Note, for a constant surface tension $\tau$ the contractile force in Eq.~\eqref{eq:fc_ftau} would be independent of the protrusion length, which is incompatible with protrusion-guided migration.
-However, the surface tension of the cell can vary with a change in surface area~\cite{gauthier_temporary_2011, houk_membrane_2012, roffay_passive_2021}.
-We account for this up to linear order, by $\tau = \tau_0 + 2\tau_1L_p / h_p$, with parameters $\tau_0$ and $\tau_1$.
-The membrane force is then given by
+To determine the membrane force $f_\tau$, we consider the formation of a protrusion of length $L_p$, height $h_p$, and width $w_p\gg h_p$~\cite{laurent_gradient_2005, shahapure_force_2010}.
+The resulting increase in surface area is opposed by the membrane force $f_\tau = 2(h_p+w_p)\tau\approx 2w_p\tau$.
+Note, for constant surface tension $\tau$ the contractile force is independent of protrusion length (Eq.~\eqref{eq:fc_ftau}), which is incompatible with protrusion-guided migration.
+However, the surface tension of cells can vary with surface area~\cite{gauthier_temporary_2011, houk_membrane_2012, roffay_passive_2021}.
+We account for this up to linear order, by $\tau = \tau_0 + 2\tau_1L_p / h_p$, with parameters $\tau_0$ and $\tau_1$, such that